Tribal Government Departments

 Tribal Credit Program

-Muckleshoot Housing Authority’s Tribal Credit Program is designed to help Tribal members establish or repair their personal credit, consolidate and reduce existing debt balances, pay off debt balances with high interest rates, and purchase motor vehicles.
+Muckleshoot Housing Authority's Tribal Credit Program is designed to help tribal members establish or repair their personal credit, consolidate and reduce existing debt balances, pay off debt balances with high interest rates, and purchase motor vehicles.
 The program aims to improve the social and economic status of the individual tribal members in the program.
 Loan types currently include:

-• Maximum Loan Amount: $90,000
+• Combined Loan Maximum: $90,000

 Homebuyer Counseling and Training